 All of this is highly relevant to Mathematical Finance.
 Finance was an art rather than a science before the 1952 PhD thesis of Harry MARKOWITZ (1927-; Nobel Prize 1990).
 Markowitz gave us two insights that have become so much part of the ambient culture that it is difficult to realise that they have not always been there.
-These are: - (i).
+These are: 1.
 Think of risk and return together, not separately.
-Now return corresponds to mean (= mean rate of return), risk corresponds to variance hence mean-variance analysis (hence also the efficient frontier, etc. one seeks to maximise return for a given level of risk, or minimise risk for a given return rate). - (ii).
-Diversify (don't 'put all your eggs in one basket').
-Hold a balanced portfolio - a range of risky assets, with lots of negative correlation - so that when things change, one's losses on some assets will tend to be offset by gains on others.
-Markowitz's work led on to the Capital Asset Pricing Model (CAPM - "capemm") of the 1960s (Jack TREYNOR in 1961/62, William SHARPE (1934-; Nobel Prize 1990), John LINTNER (1965), Jan MOSSIN (1966)), the first phase of the development of Mathematical Finance.
+Now return corresponds to mean (= mean rate of return), risk corresponds to variance - hence mean-variance analysis (hence also the efficient frontier, etc. - one seeks to maximise return for a given level of risk, or minimise risk for a given return rate).
+2. Diversify (don't 'put all your eggs in one basket').
+Hold a balanced portfolio - a range of risky assets, with lots of negative correlation - so that when things change, one's losses on some assets will tend to be offset by gains on Markowitz's work led on to the Capital Asset Pricing Model (CAPM - "capemm") of the 1960s (Jack TREYNOR in 1961/62, William SHARPE (1934-; Nobel Prize 1990), John LINTNER (1965), Jan MOSSIN (1966)), the first phase of the development of Mathematical Finance.
 The second phase was triggered by the Black-Scholes formula of 1973 and its follow-up by Merton (Fischer BLACK (1938-95); Myron SCHOLES (1941-; Nobel Prize 1997); Robert C. MERTON (1944-; Nobel Prize 1997)).
-As a result of Markowitz's work, the vector-matrix parameter $(\mu, \Sigma)$ is accepted as an essential part of any model in mathematical finance.
+As a result of Markowitz's work, the vector-matrix parameter (μ, Σ) is accepted as an essential part of any model in mathematical finance.
 As a result of CAPM, regression methods (Ch.
-IV) are an essential part of any portfolio management programme.
-The x-axis is used to represent the return for the market (or a portfolio) as a whole, the y-axis for the return of the asset.
-II: HYPOTHESIS TESTING 1.
-Formulation The essence of the scientific method is to formulate theories, and test them experimentally.
-Thus a typical scientific experiment will test some theoretical prediction, or hypothesis.
-We can never prove that a scientific theory, or hypothesis, is true.
-To take an extreme case, look at Newton's Laws of Motion (Sir Isaac NEW-TON (1642-1727); Principia, 1687).
-This was the mathematics that made possible the Scientific Revolution, and Newton's Laws were regarded as unchallengeable for more than two centuries.
-But in the 20th century, Quantum Mechanics showed that Newton's Laws are approximate only - useful in the macroscopic case, but inadequate at the atomic or subatomic level.
-With this in mind, we should treat established theory with respect, and not replace it lightly (or textbooks would become too ephemeral!), but not regard it as sacrosanct: scientific theory is provisional, and evolving.
-This is part of the great strength of the scientific method.
-It is customary, and convenient, to represent the existing theory by a null hypothesis, $H_0$ , and to test it against a candidate new theory, an alternative hypothesis, $H_1$ .
-A hypothesis is simple if it completely specifies the parameter(s); e.g., $$H_0: \qquad \theta = \theta_0,$$ composite otherwise, e.g.
+V) are an essential part of any portfolio management programme.
+The x-axis is used to represent the return for the market (or a portfolio) as a whole, the y-axis for the return for a particular asset - whence phrases such as 'the quest for high beta'.
+Elliptical distributions.